Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/2_Module_test_.rst

 Active buzzer is easy to use.
 Generally, it can only make a specific frequency of sound.
 Passive buzzer requires an external circuit to make a sound, but it can be controlled to make a sound with different frequency.
 The resonant frequency of the passive buzzer is 2kHz, which means the passive buzzer is loudest when its resonant frequency is 2kHz.

-:red:`How to identify active and passive buzzer`
+:combo:`red font-bolder:How to identify active and passive buzzer`

 1. Usually, there is a label on the surface of active buzzer covering the vocal hole, but this is not an absolute judgment method.